tdthurston/ilios-base-tf-infra/README.md

 ## Additional Information

 For more details on each variable and their usage, please refer to the `variables.tf` file and the official Terraform documentation.

-A .tfvars file for testing has been included in this repository.